 “If the mountain can’t go to Mohammad, let the mountain come to Mohammad.”
 What do I mean by that familiar, old proverb?
 This is when the gallery approaches you!

-- Yes, this does happen and has happened to me.
+• Yes, this does happen.
+It has happened to me!

 The above suggestions are advice that I have compiled from my years as an artist and talking with galleries and fellow artists.
 We all have battle scars and war stories to tell, but I hope these ideas help keep your pain to a minimum.